PX4/PX4-user_guide/en/advanced_config/esc_calibration.md

    Never attempt ESC calibration with propellers on!

    The motors should not spin during ESC calibration.
-   However if the calibration starts when the ESC is powered already or the ESC doesn't properly support/detect the calibration sequence then it will respond to the PWM input by running the motor at maximum speed.
+   However if calibration starts when the ESC is powered already, or if the ESC doesn't properly support/detect the calibration sequence, then it will respond to the PWM input by running the motor at maximum speed.

    :::
-1. Map the ESCs you're calibrating as Motors in the vehicle's [Actuator Configuration](../config/actuators.md).
-Only mapped actuators get an output and hence only ESCs mapped as motors get calibrated.
+1. Map the ESCs you're calibrating as motors in the vehicle's [Actuator Configuration](../config/actuators.md).
+   Only mapped actuators get an output, and hence only ESCs mapped as motors will be calibrated.

-1. Unpower the ESCs by unplugging the battery but keep the flight controller powered and connected to the ground station best by plugging it via USB (only).
+1. Unpower the ESCs by unplugging the battery.
+   The flight controller should ideally still be powered via USB, and remain connected to the ground station.

 1. Open the *QGroundControl* **Settings > Power**, then press the **Calibrate** button.

    ![ESC Calibration step 1](../../assets/qgc/setup/esc/qgc_esc_calibration.png)